cbdevnet/websocksy/README.md

 * `port`: Listen port for incoming WebSocket connections
 * `listen`: Host for incoming WebSocket connections
+* `ping`: Inactivity timeout for WebSocket keep-alive pings in seconds
 * `backend`: External backend selection

 In the `[backend]` section, all options are passed directly to the backend and thus are dependent on the specific